phillid/fractal-gen/README.md

 	                 [-N cluster-id -T cluster-total] > output.pgm

 Also check out the other algorithms like `tricorn-gen` and `burning-ship-gen`.
 You might then want to consider using a tool such as ImageMagick to then convert the (large) output file into something more sane like a PNG.
-For the clich&eacute; set you'll want to keep the exponent at 2.
+For the cliché set you'll want to keep the exponent at 2.
-For more info on the exponent, read through [Wikipedia's fine article](http://wikipedia.org/wiki/Mandelbrot_set).

 ### Options in detail